kovidgoyal/calibre/manual/gui.rst

     * You can search for a particular book or set of books using the search bar.
 More on that below.

-    * You can quickly and conveniently edit metadata by double-clicking the entry you want changed in the list.
+    * You can quickly and conveniently edit metadata by selecting the entry you want changed in the list and pressing the :kbd:`E` key.

     * You can perform :ref:`actions` on sets to books.
 To select multiple books you can either: